“We’re not in Kansas anymore, Toto.”

 5) Text-Heavy Videos

-Whoever told you text is dead…didn’t realize 2020 was around the corner.
+Whoever told you the text is dead…didn’t realize 2020 was around the corner.

 There’s no doubt that video and video-based imagery captures far more attention than static or text-heavy content.
 Thanks to social media platforms like Facebook and Instagram, video is persuasive, engaging, and high-performing.